KBEW (AM): History

-KBEW initially broadcast without network affiliation, but the assassination of John F. Kennedy only three months after its first broadcast exposed this shortcoming.
-In his autobiography Hedberg recalled how the station navigated this difficult situation: "Reports from Dallas were slow to be updated, so we were left reading the same bulletins over and over until it was verified that Kennedy had died.
+KBEW initially broadcast without network affiliation, but the assassination of John F. Kennedy, only three months after its first broadcast, exposed this shortcoming.
+In his autobiography, Hedberg recalled how the station navigated this difficult situation: "Reports from Dallas were slow to be updated, so we were left reading the same bulletins over and over until it was verified that Kennedy had died.
 At news of his death, I phoned the local Catholic priest and asked if he would come to the station and conduct a service on the air; we should have taped it so we could replay it instead of reading the same, stale AP copy over and over again.
 It wouldn’t have been right to turn back to music or our other normal programming, so we were really in a bind without a network affiliation – we couldn’t cover big breaking news like I felt we should."
 Hedberg quickly solved the problem: he contacted the manager of an NBC affiliate in a nearby community, KYSM in Mankato, Minnesota, and asked if KBEW could have authority to re-broadcast its network news; NBC Radio agreed to this extraordinary request (with the proviso that KBEW would carry NBC's advertisements but, given the gravity of the unfolding situation, NBC ran no commercials anyway).
-In the wake of the Kennedy assassination KBEW became an affiliate of the ABC Entertainment Network – largely because this brought with it the news and commentary of Paul Harvey.
+In the wake of the Kennedy assassination, KBEW became an affiliate of the ABC Entertainment Network – largely because this brought with it the news and commentary of Paul Harvey.

 Hedberg also organized the Faribault County Radio Network to provide blanket coverage of daily local news from neighboring communities.
 The network initially had correspondents in Winnebago, Minnespts; Wells, Minnesota; and Elmore, Minnesota; other reporting points were set up later in Kiester, Minnesota; Amboy, Minnesota; Buffalo Center, Iowa; Ledyard, Iowa; and Swea City, Iowa.
 As Hedberg noted in his autobiography, "Radio stations in small towns like Blue Earth generally competed with local newspapers that were published only once or twice a week.
 A lot of what these bi-weekly papers printed as news became history when a radio station entered the community."

-The limitations of a daytime-only permit led Hedberg to seek an FM license to complement KBEW.
+The limitations of a daytime-only permit prompted Hedberg to seek an FM license to complement KBEW.
 On August 27, 1965, KBEW-FM went on the air at 100.9 MHz.
-Hedberg continued to operate KBEW-AM/FM until his purchase of KEYC-FM in April 1976.
-Prevailing FCC regulations of the time did not allow Hedberg to own FM stations with overlapping signals; in this case KEYC (which he later renamed KEEZ-FM) was less than 50 miles from KBEW, so Hedberg was obliged to sign off KBEW-FM and return the license to the FCC.
+Hedberg operated KBEW-AM/FM until he purchased KEYC-FM in April 1976.
+At that time, prevailing FCC regulations did not allow Hedberg to own FM stations with overlapping signals; in this case, KEYC (which he later renamed KEEZ-FM) was less than 50 miles from KBEW, and he was obliged to sign off KBEW-FM and return the license to the FCC.
 In 1980, Hedberg sold KBEW to Jerry Papenfuss' KBEW Inc.